ekumamait/FastFOODFast/README.md

 ###### :page_facing_up: DESCRIPTION;

 This is an online food order and delivery service app for a restaurant where registered customers can order daily meals from the famous menu and have the meals delivered to them at home or office.
-The main focus of this build in its present is the User Interface of the application.
+The main focus of this build in its present is the API using data structures for non persistant data storage.

 ------------